pss9179/CostTracking/PRODUCTION_READINESS_FINAL.md

 **YES, YOU ARE PRODUCTION READY TO DEPLOY! 🚀**

+**🎉 MAJOR BREAKTHROUGH: No more mandatory monkey-patching!**
+- Default mode is now pure header-based (no SDK modification)
+- Instrumentors available as optional optimization
+- Universal coverage via proxy for any HTTP API

 All core features tested and working.
 37+ APIs supported with complete pricing.
 Customer segmentation, hierarchical traces, async/threading all verified.

 ---